opsb/active-collections/readme.markdown

 #### Collections as parameters using ?
 They also just work.
 JPA will not normally allow you to use Collections as parameters when you're using the ? syntax.
 It does however work with named parameters.
 Behind the scenes JpaActiveSet actually converts all ?s into named parameters so you're able to use Collections as parameters with the ? syntax.

+### Philosophy and evaluation strategy - JpaActiveSets are proxies onto database tables
+If you've been checking your log you'll find that a call such as

+    Articles orderedByNamePageOne = articles.orderedBy("name DESC").pagesOf(20).page(1)

+doesn't actually query the database.
+The query isn't triggered until you try and use the articles in the Set.

+    for(Article article : orderedByNamePageOne) {
+      System.out.println(article.getName());
+    }

+Once you do this you'll see that the query is made to the database.
+So what's triggering it?
+To understand that you need to know how the for loop works.
+When the for loop is compiled it actually get's converted into something like this.

+    Iterator<Article> iter = orderedByNamePageOne.iterator();
+    while(iter.hasNext()) {
+      Article article = iter.next();

+      // body of for loop
+      System.out.println(article.getName());
+      // end of for loop body
+    }

+The crucial line is the first one, that call to .iterator() is what triggers the query to the database.
+All of the querying methods on a JpaActiveSet behave in the same way.
+It's important to understand this, consider the following.

+    Articles filtered = articles.beginningWith("P").publishedThisWeek();

+    0 == filtered.total();
+    articles.add(articlePublishedThisWeekBeginningWithP);
+    1 == filtered.total();

+The crucial point here is that JpaActiveSets are always proxies onto the database.
+The results of any of the querying methods always reflect the current state of the database, not the state when the filtering was created.

+### Freezing
+By default JpaActiveSets are always evaluated against the db _every_ time you use a method.
+You might want to freeze the results, in which case these are for you.

+    Set<Article> frozenSet = articles.frozen();
+    List<Article> frozenList = articles.frozenList();
+    SortedSet<Article> frozenSortedSet = articles.frozenSortedSet();
+    Set<Article> orderedSet = articles.frozenOrderedSet();

 ### Logging
 The logging framework is log4j.
 By setting the logger level for com.googlecode.activecollections.JpaActiveSet you can view the jpa queries as they're executed.